Skip to primary navigation Skip to content Skip to footer

 • weak connection from legs through the hips

-These sketches come straight from years of coaching—simple drawings used to explain movement, connection, and feel.
+These sketches come straight from my 30 years of coaching.
+Simple drawings used to explain movement, connection, and feeling.

-They’re not meant to be perfect.
-They’re meant to be useful.
+They’re meant to be useful and they’re purely originals without editing or filters.
 I recommend drawing them yourselves as well.
 Pencil to paper!
-A wonderful way to learn.
+It’s wonderful way to learn.

 Hand-drawn sketch of a person illustrating kayak paddle techniques and angles.

-Catch = connection- paddle blade “grabs and holds“ the water
+Catch = connection where the paddle blade grabs and holds the water

 Power phase = energy transfer through whole body

-Release = paddle blade exits at knee- body rotation follows through
+Release = paddle blade exits at the knee, and body rotation follows through

-Good Paddlers bring the boat or board to the well-planted paddle.
+The technique is to connect at the water and move the whole body, not pulling with the arms.
+Good paddlers bring the boat or board to the well-planted paddle.

 Sketches illustrating SUP forward stroke and pole vault technique with handwritten notes.